 The best way to stay connected is to fill out the form on this page so you can continue to receive ASUG updates on indirect use, SAP licensing, and the new SAP licensing model.
 SAP licensing is a particularly hot topic at the ASUG Executive Exchange.
-Our community of C-level leaders has been talking about licensing issues at its local and national gatherings since last year.
+Our community of C-level leaders has been talking about licensing issues at its local and national gatherings since SAP released its digital access model.

 ASUG has spent extensive time sitting down with subject-matter experts at SAP to discuss and determine clear definitions for the key areas associated with licensing.

 Before you decide what to do next about your SAP license, you should tune in to watch these webcasts.
 We've gathered voices from ASUG, SAP, and the community to discuss the finer points of the changes to the sales and audit process, along with the new licensing model.

 ASUG's Licensing Webcast Series:

 Geoff Scott and Ron Gilson will revisit SAP’s definitions of use, access type, and indirect access, along with how the documents-based model works.
 Register to listen to this on-demand webcast.
 [Open to ASUG members only.]